breachofmind/grenade/readme.md

 Benchmark testing has been done with Marko's handsome [Templating benchmark suite](https://github.com/marko-js/templating-benchmarks).

-### I hate having to write "data.variable" in my templates

-I do too, but you wouldn't believe the performance increase when the `with(data) {...}` is removed from the compiled javascript.
-Most of the heavy hitters avoid using `with` for performance reasons.

-If you don't care, feel free to fork and add the `with` yourself in `src/template.js`!

 ### What's with the name?

 Evolution of a name.
 "Blade-for-node" -> "Node-Blade" -> "Nade" -> "Grenade".

 ## Contributing

-Let me know if you want to help out!
+Let me know if you want to help out.